-Best Docking Stations for Chromebooks Android Central 2020
+Best Chromebook Docking Stations Android Central 2021

 The best Chromebook docking stations can turn your laptop from on-the-go ready to comfortably cozy by plugging in a single USB-C cable.
 When you're home and want to use a clicky mechanical keyboard, an ergonomic mouse, or add a secondary display, docking stations are here to keep things tidy and organized.
 While you could maybe get by with some tiny USB-C hub, the cables are usually too short and leave your desk cluttered, while docking stations help keep things connected while staying out of your way.
 If you need to get your Chromebook connected, these are the best docking stations.